pianobin/PianoBin.github.io/content/deltarune.md

 Below you will find sheet music from previous Deltarune piano arrangements.

 **[DELTARUNE](https://store.steampowered.com/app/1671210/DELTARUNE/)** is the parallel story to the 2015 RPG Undertale developed by Toby Fox.
 The latest chapters of Deltarune were released on June 4, 2025.
-If you enjoy these, please support the developer by purchasing the game on [Steam](https://store.steampowered.com/app/1671210/DELTARUNE/)!
+If you enjoy these, please support the original artists by purchasing the full soundtrack on [bandcamp](https://tobyfox.bandcamp.com/album/deltarune-chapters-3-4-ost)!

 ---